 The Shark's Bite

-The next destination is Tiburón, The Ritz-Carlton Golf Resort, Naples' course boasting velvet-smooth fairways that could pass for greens at most courses.
-This one-of-a-kind Greg Norman design, host of the annual Franklin Templeton Shootout, features virtually no rough.
+The next destination is Tiburón, The Ritz-Carlton Golf Resort, Naples' club with two courses - The Gold Course and The Black Course - boasting velvet-smooth fairways that could pass for greens at most courses.
+This one-of-a-kind Greg Norman design, host of the annual QBE Shootout, features virtually no rough.
 Instead, "The Shark" used crushed coquina shells and landscaped waste areas to create the ultimate exercise in "target golf," rewarding good shots and showing little mercy on the swings you'd rather forget.

-Maintaining focus is no easy task at Marriott's course, The Rookery at Marco.
+Maintaining focus is no easy task at one of JW Marriott Marco Island's two courses, The Rookery at Marco.
 The sprawling wetlands that envelop the course – and swallow more than a few balls – make it tough to stop watching wildlife and concentrate on the game at hand.
 It comes as no surprise that The Rookery is a member of the Audubon Cooperative Sanctuary Program.
 On the 11th hole, a soaring osprey and lazy alligator frequently join the resident bald eagle in witnessing the embarrassing three-putt bogeys common to the oversized green.
 In truth, leaving the binoculars at home is as big a loss as missing another three-foot putt.

-Which leads to a final thought: With dozens of courses to play and new ones popping up almost annually, it's time to start booking some tee times.
+Which leads to a final thought: With so many courses to play, it's time to start booking some tee times.